dftbplus/recipes/docs/basics/waveplot.rst

 [Input: `recipes/basics/waveplot/`]

-Waveplot is a tool for generating grid-based volumetric data about charge distributions and wave-functions in your system.
+Waveplot is a tool for generating grid-based volumetric data for charge distributions or wave-functions in your system.
 By visualising those distributions with appropriate graphical tools you can obtain a deeper understanding of the physics and chemistry of your quantum mechanical system.